Introducing Song Creator Pro — create music with AI, locally on your device. Try it now →

 Prefer WAV or FLAC.
 Avoid lossy compression, since low-bitrate MP3 smears the high frequencies and the model picks that up as part of the voice.
 Your reference should also be free of clipping or distortion, so an uncompressed file from a clean recording is the safest choice.

 This is expected.
 These models are non-deterministic by design, so you'll get slightly different output on each run, similar to a human reading the same sentence twice.
-To tighten things up, save a generation you like as a cloned voice and use that going forward instead of re-uploading the reference each time.
+The simplest approach is to generate a few times and keep the take you like best.
+A clean, consistent reference audio also narrows the range of variation between runs.

 Yes.
-Voice Creator Pro runs on an Apple M1 or later, and also on a Windows PC with at least 8GB of RAM (12GB recommended).
-You'll also need a microphone or a short audio recording of the voice you want to clone, or you can use the built-in voice library.
+The desktop app runs on an Apple M1 or later, and also on a Windows PC with at least 8GB of RAM (12GB recommended).
+If your hardware doesn't meet those requirements, Voice Creator Pro Cloud works in any modern browser with no installation needed.
+For the desktop app you'll also need a microphone or a short audio recording of the voice you want to clone, or you can use the built-in voice library.